David-patrick-chuks/Nigerian-University-Assignment-Helper-API/README.md

    ```

 ## Notes
 - The Gemini API has a maximum output length per call.
-For very long assignments, use the multi-section endpoint.
+For very long assignments, the backend splits the work into sections and combines the results.
 - Formatting is best-effort and can be customized in the codebase.

 ---